Registered Agent Specifically for the State of Illinois

 - Insert the mailing address for the Corporation where service of process can be served by the State of Illinois.

-- This is an attestation (fact) that no portion of the corporation’s issued shares are represented by business transacted or property located in Illinois.
+- This is an attestation (fact) that no portion of the corporation’s issued shares is represented by business transacted or property located in Illinois.

 - This is an attestation (fact) that the corporation surrenders its authority to do business in Illinois.